dylan-dinh/we_are_open/ProjectDocumentation.md

 ## 4.Planning and Methodology

-At the beginning of the course, when we had the team formed and team members were on the task, we had a meeting to plan the App Development process.
+When we had the team formed and team members were on the task, we had a meeting to plan the App Development process.
 We decided to choose SCRUM Methodology, as an Agile method was the most suitable for our situation.
-We choose SCRUM t
+In Scrum development we use sprints to develop different functionalities.
+Each sprint planning meeting is described in terms of the desired outcome (a commitment to a set of features to be developed in the next sprint) instead of a set of Entry criteria, Task definitions, Validation criteria, Exit criteria (ETVX) and so on, as would be provided in most methodologies.
+The evolution of our project can be seen in this terms of the desired outcome of each sprint:
+  - Initial Srint
+  The first funcionalities of the app: Registration using the firebase database system connected to the app.
+  -Second sprint
+  Continuing with funcionalities: LogIn process as well as persistance of login in the app inside the device.
+  -Third sprint
+  First API implemention: post event using Facebook API.
+  -Fourth sprint
+  Last funtionality: implementiation of change in Opening hours

 ## Install depedencies :
   - run ’npm install’ at root directory